cfclrk/environ/README.md

 `M-x environ-unset-file` (this will again prompt for a file).

-Besides setting (and unsetting) environment variables from env files, this package provides an API for some common operations on environment variables.
+Besides setting (and unsetting) environment variables from env files, this package provides an API for common operations with environment variables.
 Examples below.

 ## API